-AAN, AANEM, and AAPM&R issued a 2009 practice parameter, affirmed in July 2013, on the evaluation of distal symmetric polyneuropathy.
-This parameter was reaffirmed in July 2013, and an update is currently in progress.
+The AAN, AANEM, and American Academy of Physical Medicine & Rehabilitation (2009) issued a practice parameter on the evaluation of distal symmetric polyneuropathy.
+This parameter was reaffirmed in July 2013 and retired in 2019.
 This document addressed the use of autonomic testing in the evaluation of patients with distal symmetric polyneuropathy.
-The following conclusion and recommendation was made:
+The following conclusion and recommendations were made:

 "Autonomic testing is probably useful in documenting autonomic nervous system involvement in polyneuropathy (Class II and Class III).
 The sensitivity and specificity vary with the particular test.
-The utilization of the combination of autonomic reflex screening tests in the CASS [Composite Autonomic Severity Score] probably provides the highest sensitivity and specificity for documenting autonomic dysfunction (Class II).
+The utilization of the combination of autonomic reflex screening tests in the CASS

+[Composite Autonomic Severity Score] probably provides the highest sensitivity and specificity for documenting autonomic dysfunction (Class II).